LokeshSai29/AI-Chat-Bot/README.md

 2. Enter a prompt in the textarea provided.
 3. Click the "New Chat" button to start a fresh conversation.
 4. Interact with the AI-powered assistant and explore its capabilities.

+> **Note**: For security reasons, the Google Gemini API key has been removed from this project.
+To use the AI functionality, you need to create your own API key and include it in the `js` file.

 ## Demo